AnIdiotsGuide/discordjs-bot-guide/coding-guides/storing-data-in-an-sqlite-file.md

 client.login("SuperSecretBotTokenHere");
 ```

-## Alright, time to get down to business.
+## Alright, time to get down to business

 We need to start the sqlite chain, we don't have to worry about opening the database, as it's opened at the top of our file, so it's loaded when we need it.
 With sqlite being promise based, we need to start off with a `get` query `then` follow it up with a `catch`